jonas-budde/blog/content/_index.md

 ## Moin 👋

-My name is Jonas and this is my personal blog.
+My name is Jonas and this is my digital garden 🪴